anushuyabaidya/SVM_classification/README.md

 ## Results

-The SVM classifier with the RBF kernel achieved the highest accuracy of 0.97, precision of 0.97, recall of 0.97, and F1-score of 0.97, indicating excellent performance in identifying iris species.
+The SVM classifier with the RBF kernel performed best in terms of accuracy, precision, recall, and F1-score while the sigmoid kernel produced much lower performance metrics, showing that there is still space for improvement in iris species classification.

 ## Conclusion